vavardan/OCI-DNS-view/README.md

 &nbsp;

-## **2. Multi Region: Private DNS configuration view**
+## **2. Multi-Region: Private DNS configuration view**
 Configuration details:
-  - Each Hub VCN in a specific region consist of the following resources and components:
+  - Each Hub VCN in a given region consists of the following resources and components:
     - Forwarding (**hub_dns_forwarder-(1/2)**) and Listening (**hub_dns_listener-(1/2)**) endpoints.
-    - Hub VCN Resolver has associated private views for Hub and Spokes VCNs, so it contains all DNS data/records of all three VCNs and can resolve any FQDN inside Hub and Spoke architecture.
+    - The Hub VCN Resolver is associated with Private views for both the Hub and Spoke VCNs, allowing it to store and resolve all DNS records across the three VCNs within the Hub and Spoke architecture.
-    - Hub VCN resolvers have conditional forwarding rules, to forward region specific DNS zones to the appropriate region.
+    - Conditional Forwarding Rules in the Hub VCN resolvers ensure that region-specific DNS zones are forwarded to the appropriate region.
+  - Spoke VCN Resolvers include:
+    - Forwarding Endpoints.
-  - Spoke VCN resolvers have Forwarding endpoints, and conditional forwarding rules, which forwards **oraclevcn.com**, **oraclecloud.com** and **oci.customer-oci.com** domain specific queries to the **hub_dns_listener-(1/2)**.
+    - Conditional forwarding rules that direct queries for **oraclevcn.com**, **oraclecloud.com** and **oci.customer-oci.com** domains to the respective  **hub_dns_listener-(1/2)** for resolution.

 &nbsp;
 <img src="images/multi-region.png" width="900" height="value">